rhx/SwiftAtk/README.md

 ### Swift

-To build, you need Swift 3.1 (download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need at least Swift 4.2 (Swift 5.x should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 3.1 (swiftlang-802.0.51 clang-802.0.41)
+	Apple Swift version 4.2.1 (swiftlang-1000.11.42 clang-1000.11.45.1)
-	Target: x86_64-apple-macosx10.9
+	Target: x86_64-apple-darwin18.2.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 3.1 (swift-3.1-RELEASE)
+	Swift version 4.2.1 (swift-4.2.1-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### GLib 2.46 or higher

-These Swift wrappers have been tested with glib-2.46, 2.48, and 2.52.
+These Swift wrappers have been tested with glib-2.46, 2.48, 2.52, 2.56, 2.58, and 2.60.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux